OpenEnergyPlatform/academy/docs/courses/02_start.md

 ![](https://openenergy-platform.org/media/image/2020/12/apitoken.png)

 The API token is necessary to make authenticated requests to the API.
+You will use the API in case you want to connect to the OEP using programming skills.
 After you logged into the OEP, click the member icon at the upper right corner:

 ![](https://openenergy-platform.org/media/image/2020/12/logout.png)